HyperPigeon/WheelOfWacky/README.md

 ### Spell JSON Keys

 `name`: The name of the spell.

-(Optional) `titleColor`: Color of the name text/title.
+`titleColor` (Optional) : Color of the name text/title.

-(Optional) `flavorText`: Additional information that appears underneath the spell's name.
+`flavorText` (Optional): Additional information that appears underneath the spell's name.

-(Optional) `flavorTextColor`: Color of the flavor text subtitle.
+`flavorTextColor` (Optional): Color of the flavor text subtitle.

 `itemID`: ID of the item used to represent the spell on the wacky wheel.

 `castingTime`: Time in ticks that it takes to cast the spell.

 `onCastFunction`: Name of the .mcfunction file that executes to create the spell effect.

-(Optional) `duration`: Time in ticks that the spell lasts.
+`duration` (Optional): Time in ticks that the spell lasts.

-(Optional) `onEndFunction`: Name of the .mcfunction file that executes when the spell ends.
+`onEndFunction` (Optional) : Name of the .mcfunction file that executes when the spell ends.